Zaptié: Campaigns

 Cavalry and fort of the Sultanate of Hobyo, one of the ruling Somali polities that the zaptié fought against in the Campaign of the Sultanates.

 Three hundred zaptié took part in the Italian conquest of northern Somalia in 1925.
 As part of the "colonna Musso", they assisted in the occupation of the Sultanate of Hobyo (Hafun and Ordio).
 Other zaptìé units served with the "colonna Bergesio" in the Elemari region (Gallacaio, Garad and Sinedogò).
 In 1926, zaptìé served in the Majeerteen Sultanate (Bender Ziada, Candala and Bender Cassim).

-Zaptìé detachments participated in the Italian conquest of Ethiopia in 1936 and in the East African Campaign of World War II.
+Zaptìé detachments participated in the Second Italo-Abyssinian War in 1936 and in the East African Campaign of the Second World War.

 In 1941 in Somalia and Ethiopia 2,186 zaptìé (plus 500 recruits under training) formed part of the Carabinieri.
-They were organised in a battalion commanded by Major Alfredo Serranti that fought at the Battle of Culqualber in Ethiopia for three months until this military unit was destroyed by the Allies.
-After heavy fighting the Italian Carabinieri received "full military honors" from the British.
+They were organised in a battalion commanded by Major Alfredo Serranti that fought at the Battle of Culqualber in Ethiopia for three months, until this military unit was destroyed by the Allies.
+After severe fighting the Carabinieri received "full military honours" from the British.
 In this battle, Muntaz (corporal) Unatù Endisciau of the LXXII Zaptié (I° Gruppo Carabinieri) Battalion was the only "soldier of colour" to be awarded the Italian Gold Medal of Military Valor.

-After World War II, a former member of the zaptìé corps, Siad Barre, became President of Somalia from 1969 to 1991.
+After the Second World War, a former member of the zaptìé corps, Siad Barre, became President of Somalia from 1969 to 1991.